SaptanshuWanjari/icon-picker.nvim/README.md

 - If source missing, picker filters automatically.
 - Lucide preview has fallback path even when React render path fails.
 - Iconify support is offline-only and reads installed `@iconify-json/{prefix}/icons.json` files.
+- Selecting an unavailable source shows a warning instead of opening an empty picker.

 ## License